 After a bicycle accident, consult an attorney to discuss your legal obligations and rights.

-A: The driver of the vehicle is usually considered at fault in a Florida bicycle accident.
+The driver of the vehicle is usually considered at fault in a Florida bicycle accident.
 Drivers have an obligation to share the road with bicyclists and must yield when they’re present.
 If the cyclist violated Florida traffic laws by riding against traffic, not using hand signals, or stopping at red traffic lights, they may assume some of the fault.

 Accidents often are caused by unsafe vehicle passing, distracted driving, or other driver failures where the driver is at fault.

-A: In Florida, attorneys charge their clients in several different ways.
+In Florida, attorneys charge their clients in several different ways.
 Their fee structure usually depends on the case’s complexity and the level of the attorney’s experience.
 Many attorneys who cover personal injuries charge using a contingency fee structure, meaning they only are paid if they recover financial damages for your case.

 If you are considering an attorney, it’s important to discuss their written retention contract at an initial consultation.